SnappyJumper/dually-noted/README.md

 ## Design Choices

+- ### Typography

+For the Main site I used two fonts from [Google Fonts](https://fonts.google.com/):

+- [Rubik](https://fonts.google.com/specimen/Rubik) - For the main text throughout the site
+- [Patrick Hand](https://fonts.google.com/specimen/Patrick+Hand) - For the note related content

+I chose these fonts for Rubiks easy to read structure and Patrick Hand because I felt it suites the tone of the site.

 - ### Colour Scheme

 The colour scheme I settled on was an Anti-flash White(#F5F7F9) for the background and all text outside the Navbar a shade of Jet(#2e2e2e).
 Gunmetal(#2e3440) for the navigation bar and its text a shade of Lavender(#d8dee9).
 All notes and containers in the project had a Lemon Chiffon(#fff9c4) background and their subtitle text was colored Violet Blue(#2142b2).
 The various buttons were given different colours depending on their purpose with the more dangerous given a Vermillion(#f44336) and the more accepting buttons a Violet Blue(#2142b2) or just a white with the same boarder.